Chris Moyles: Radio 1

 With the release of the RAJAR listening figures on 3 August 2006, Moyles had added a further 470,000 listeners to the Breakfast Show, taking the average listenership up to 6.79 million.
 On 10 May 2007, RAJAR figures confirmed that Moyles had increased his listening figures to 7.06 million, breaking the seven million barrier for the first time with the station having 10.55 million listeners overall.
 Moyles again increased his audience to 7.72 million as of 1 May 2008 slightly narrowing the gap between him and Terry Wogan, the highest-rated radio show in the UK at the time.
 The station's overall listener figure is now over 11 million.

 On 12 May 2008 The Chris Moyles Show won its second Sony radio gold award for 'best breakfast show'.
 At this time he was given another half-hour on his show going from 7.00 am–10.00 am to 6.30 am–10.00 am.

 On 7 September 2009 Moyles became the longest serving breakfast presenter on Radio 1, breaking the record previously set by Tony Blackburn.

 In March 2011, Moyles and his colleague David Vitty beat the record for the longest continuous Radio 1 show, on Radio 1's Longest Show Ever with Chris Moyles and Comedy Dave for Comic Relief.
 Between 16 and 18 March they beat both Simon Mayo's 1999 record of 37 hours and the 'Radio DJ Endurance Marathon (Team)' Guinness World Record by broadcasting for 52 hours for Comic Relief initially raising £2.4 million, and with an audience of 2.84 million, it was the most popular live BBC Red Button radio feature ever.
-The event raised a final total of £2,821,831.

 On 1 July 2011, it was announced that Moyles would remain within the BBC until at least 2014, ending speculation that he would move to a commercial rival.
 The deal was estimated to be worth £1 million.
 This would have allowed the presenter to reach his 10-year anniversary on The Chris Moyles Show.
 However, on 11 July 2012, Moyles announced that he would be leaving the breakfast show and the station on 14 September.
 It was announced later the same day that Nick Grimshaw would replace him.